 How to Have a Downton Abbey-Inspired Holiday

-The Downtown Abbey movie is coming out in TEN DAYS!!!
-For those of us who loved this television series, the movie is a great excuse to dive back into the old-England culture & drama we so love.
-But what if you want to take things a step further, & live out the life of Lady Mary Crawley yourself??
+The Downton Abbey movie is coming out in TEN DAYS!!!
+For those of us who loved the series: the movie is a great excuse to dive back into old-England culture.
+But what if you want to take things a step further, & live out the life of Lady Mary Crawley?
 That’s exactly why I’ve written this post, “How to Have a Downton Abbey-Inspired Holiday.”
-In it, I’ll take you from the halls of Highclere Castle to the romantic restaurants of London: all of which were inspired by famous Downton locations.
-We’ll even take a leap over to Ireland, & visit a Downton-inspired castle stay that will have you feeling like royalty…Â
+In it, I’ll take you from the halls of Highclere Castle to romantic restaurants in London ~ all of which were inspired by famous Downton filming locations.

 Map of Highclere Castle